neomjs/neo/resources/data/deck/learnneo/pages/guides/StateProviders.md

 This time we nest our Labels into a Container with a fit layout.
 Just for demo purposes, we want to avoid overnesting inside real apps.

-Our top level VM now only contains the `hello` data prop, and we added a second VM inside the nested Container which contains the `world` data prop.
+Our top level stateProvider now only contains the `hello` data prop, and we added a second stateProvider inside the nested Container which contains the `world` data prop.

-As a result, the bindings for all 3 Labels contain a combination of data props which live inside different VMs.
+As a result, the bindings for all 3 Labels contain a combination of data props which live inside different stateProviders.
 As long as these VMs are inside the parent hierarchy this works fine.

-The same goes for the Button handlers: `setData()` will find the closest matching data prop inside the VM parent chain.
+The same goes for the Button handlers: `setData()` will find the closest matching data prop inside the stateProvider parent chain.

-We can even change data props which live inside different VMs at once.
+We can even change data props which live inside different stateProviders at once.
 As easy as this:</br>
 `setData({hello: 'foo', world: 'bar'})`

 Hint: Modify the example code (Button handler) to try it out right away!